Christopher-Ewaschuk/LangChain_Chat_with_Your_Data/graph_rag_relationships.md

 Downstream Tasks: It lets the LLM know: "Hey, this paragraph explicitly references 'Section 3: Family Medical Leave'.
 Do you want to pull that text too before answering?"

+pdfs

+Parsing PDFs for Graph RAG is notoriously tricky because standard PDF parsers throw away the exact thing you need most: visual structure.

+When a standard parser converts a PDF to plain text, titles, subsections, tables, and paragraphs collapse into a single giant wall of text.
+The deterministic parent-child extraction we discussed earlier breaks down because you lose the visual cues of what is a "Header" vs. what is a "Paragraph."

+To make Graph RAG work with PDFs without using arbitrary text overlaps, you must use a Layout-Aware PDF Parser to reconstruct the document's physical hierarchy before sending it to Neo4j.

+1. The Stack: Layout-Aware Parsing
+Instead of standard tools like PyPDF, you should use parsers that use object detection or deep layout analysis to identify structural elements (Headers, Text, Tables).
+Great options include:

+unstructured (Excellent native integration with LangChain)

+Marker / PyMuPDF4LLM (Converts PDFs directly into clean Markdown)

+LlamaParse (Cloud-based, exceptional at preserving complex hierarchies and tables)

+For policy PDFs, converting the PDF into Markdown first is the path of least resistance because Markdown preserves structural metadata (like # and ##) natively.

+2. Implementation: From PDF to Linked Paragraphs
+Here is how to ingest a policy PDF, extract its visual structure, chunk it cleanly without overlaps, and link it into a parent-child graph layout using LangChain and Python.

+Python
+import os
+import uuid
+from langchain_community.document_loaders import PyMuPDF4LLM
+from langchain_text_splitters import MarkdownHeaderTextSplitter from langchain_community.graphs import Neo4jGraph

+# 1. Connect to Neo4j
+graph = Neo4jGraph()

+# 2. Extract PDF straight into clean Markdown text
+# PyMuPDF4LLM detects fonts/sizes to guess headers (#, ##) automatically
+pdf_path = "company_travel_policy.pdf"
+md_docs = PyMuPDF4LLM(pdf_path).load()
+full_markdown_text = md_docs[0].page_content

+# 3. Split based on visual hierarchy (Headers) instead of character counts
+headers_to_split_on = [
+    ("#", "Document"),
+    ("##", "Section"),
+    ("###", "SubSection")
+]
+markdown_splitter = MarkdownHeaderTextSplitter(headers_to_split_on=headers_to_split_on)
+semantic_chunks = markdown_splitter.split_text(full_markdown_text)

+# 4. Ingest into Neo4j, creating structural relationships
+doc_id = f"doc_{str(uuid.uuid4())[:6]}"
+doc_title = os.path.basename(pdf_path)

+# Track previous paragraph to link sequential chunks together
+prev_paragraph_id = None

+for chunk in semantic_chunks:
+    section_title = chunk.metadata.get("Section", "General Rules")
+    subsection_title = chunk.metadata.get("SubSection", "Standard Protocol")
+    paragraph_text = chunk.page_content
+    paragraph_id = f"p_{str(uuid.uuid4())[:8]}"

+    # Cypher query to build the layout hierarchy
+    cypher_query = """
+    MERGE (d:Document {id: $doc_id}) SET d.title = $doc_title
+    MERGE (s:Section {title: $section_title})
+    MERGE (sub:SubSection {title: $subsection_title})
+    MERGE (p:Paragraph {id: $p_id}) SET p.text = $p_text

+    // Draw structural lines
+    MERGE (d)-[:HAS_SECTION]->(s)
+    MERGE (s)-[:HAS_SUBSECTION]->(sub)
+    MERGE (sub)-[:HAS_PARAGRAPH]->(p)
+    """

+    graph.query(cypher_query, {
+        "doc_id": doc_id, "doc_title": doc_title,
+        "section_title": section_title, "subsection_title": subsection_title,
+        "p_id": paragraph_id, "p_text": paragraph_text
+    })

+    # Replaces 'Overlap': Link sequential paragraphs together
+    if prev_paragraph_id:
+        link_query = """
+        MATCH (prev:Paragraph {id: $prev_id}), (curr:Paragraph {id: $curr_id})
+        MERGE (prev)-[:NEXT_PARAGRAPH]->(curr)
+        """
+        graph.query(link_query, {"prev_id": prev_paragraph_id, "curr_id": paragraph_id})

+    prev_paragraph_id = paragraph_id
+3. Handling the "PDF Table" Nightmare
+Policies are packed with tables (e.g., Expense allowance limits by tier).
+If you split text blindly by character counts, tables turn into useless gibberish.

+When using a layout parser like PyMuPDF4LLM or unstructured, tables are typically converted into HTML string format (<table>...</table>) or clean Markdown tables inside the text block.

+The Graph RAG Way to Store Tables:
+Do not treat a table like a standard paragraph.
+Give it its own identity in your graph:

+(:SubSection) ──[:HAS_TABLE]──> (:Table {html_content: "...", summary: "..."})
+Extract: Let your parser isolate the table object.

+Summarize: Run the table through an LLM to generate a plain-text summary (e.g., "Table showing standard hotel allowance caps per city tier").

+Embed & Store: Compute the vector embedding on the summary, but store both the summary and the raw HTML/Markdown string on the graph node.

+Query: When the vector search matches the summary, your LangGraph retriever hands the raw, perfectly formatted table matrix to the LLM.

+4. The Payoff in LangGraph
+Because your parser reconstructed the PDF layout, your LangGraph retrieval agent can adapt to messy user questions.

+If a user asks: "What does section 4 say?", standard vector RAG fails because "Section 4" doesn't have a distinct semantic vector semantic profile.
+But your Graph RAG agent can circumvent vector search entirely and run a deterministic structural query:

+Cypher
+MATCH (:Document {title: "travel_policy.pdf"})-[:HAS_SECTION]->(s:Section) WHERE s.title CONTAINS "Section 4"
+MATCH (s)-[:HAS_SUBSECTION]->()-[:HAS_PARAGRAPH]->(p:Paragraph)
+RETURN p.text ORDER BY p.id
+This structural fallback guarantees that your agent finds the exact data required, even if the user didn't use the precise semantic keywords found inside the PDF paragraphs.

 Are you planning on updating these policies frequently, or is this a static set of documents?
 Knowing this can help structure how we handle document versions and [:SUPERSEDES] relationships.